julioclopes32/cromai-bash-python-test/README.md

 The objective of this test is to develop a simple software for the **Processo Seletivo Cromai | Case Time de Embarcados 2021**

-It's possible to see the project rules and details in the following [PDF]().
+It's possible to see the project rules and details in the following <a src = './CROMAI_Case Embarcados 2021.pdf' >PDF</a>.

 What is expected in this case: